Four Marking Characteristics Of The New “Faith Movement” Part 1

 The “new faith movement” focuses much more on ministering to others than on “believing for your healing.”
 People are taught to heal the sick.
 Many are doing so even when they themselves have issues that they are still feeling in their bodies.
 Regan Bothman, for example, was ministering and seeing God do miracles in hospitals when he was still having epileptic seizures.
 (He is now totally free from epilepsy!)
 This gives us much more opportunity to actually put faith into practice and grow in faith.

 The first point is closely related to the second and third points.
-We’ll continue our discussions of the “faith movement” has changed for the better next week.
+We continue our discussions of the “faith movement” has changed for the better in the next post.